Bloomsbury

 Covent Garden WC2

-A lovely studio flat situated on the second floor of a lovely period building moments from Trafalgar Square and a short walk from the River Thames.
-The apartment includes an open plan studio room and shower room.
-Available mid December on an unfurnished basis.
+A studio apartment moments from Trafalgar Square and a short walk from the River Thames.
+On the second floor, the studio has plentiful storage, an open-plan kitchen tucked off the reception room and shower room.
+Available unfurnished June.
 Photos indicative of another in the building.

 Read more